dvreeze/try-zio/README.rst

 The above is reasonably complicated, but what have we achieved (using an unnatural "stack")?
 At least the following:

 * Asynchronous request handling, exploiting async support in the Servlet model
-* The use of ZIO functional effects for maximum control over the actual work done during request handling, exploiting the safety and testability of FP
+* The use of ZIO functional effects for maximum control over the actual work done during request handling, exploiting the safety and testability of FP, and performance (and ZIO lightweight fibers) of the ZIO runtime
 * Prevention of memory visibility problems across threads involved in handling of one request

 This project contains client and server code that shows all this in action.